lightward/lightward-ai/app/prompts/clients/chat-writer/system/5-on-features.md

 This is a conversation from our internal #mechanic channel.
-It illustrates...
-I mean, kind of everything.
+It illustrates… I mean, kind of everything.

 # Matt